akadouri/arielsartistry/source/_posts/greenlake.md

 date: 2018-07-03 14:16:15
 thumbnail: img.png
 short: "A report written for Geography 490: The Seattle Region"
-tags:
+tags: seattle
 ---

 *This report was originally written for [Geography 490: Field Research - The Seattle Region](https://geography.washington.edu/courses/2018/winter/geog/490/a) and has been modified from its original version.
 It has been formatted to fit this screen.
-Checkout the [class site](http://depts.washington.edu/geostory/omeka/seattle-stories-2018) for other neighborhood reports.
+Check out the [class site](http://depts.washington.edu/geostory/omeka/seattle-stories-2018) for other neighborhood reports.
 If anyone is a longtime Green Lake resident - I'd love to talk about your experience in the neighborhood as it changed.*

-This report is a look at the neighborhood bordering northeast Green Lake, which I will refer to as Green Lake for the rest of the report.
-Additonally, the study area is boxed in by East Green Lake Drive North, Latona Avenue Northeast, Woodlawn Avenue Northeast, and Ravenna Boulevard.
+This report examines the neighborhood bordering northeast Green Lake, which I will refer to as Green Lake throught this report.
+Additonally, the study area is bordered by East Green Lake Drive North, Latona Avenue Northeast, Woodlawn Avenue Northeast, and Ravenna Boulevard.

 Through these neighborhood reports, I review Green Lake's current landscape as well as a sample of its enviromental and developmental history.
-Green Lake's geoengineering history is one great example of how early 1900s Seattle changed the physical landscape to meet the Olmsted plan.
-In terms of more modern development, I believe the new "Green Lake Village" complex offers a preview towards the impact future rezoning/upzoning changes may have on other Seattle neighorbhoods.
-This report is by no means a comprehsive look of the neighorhood, it should not replace a visit but instead inspire one.
+Green Lake's geoengineering history is a substaintial example of the early 1900s changes made to the physical landscape to meet the Olmsted plan.
+With respect to more modern development, I believe the new "Green Lake Village" complex offers a preview of the impact future rezoning/upzoning changes may have on other Seattle neighborhoods.
+This report is by no means a comprehensive look at the neighorhood, it should not replace a visit but inspire one.

 ## A Quick Look

 {% box img1.png "Fig 1.
 Notes & Hand Drawn Map" %}

 On Janurary 31st I made my first pass through the area, as shown in Fig 1.
 I began on the corner of Latona Ave and Woodlawn Ave and walked southwest towards 4th Ave NE.
 This corner, depicted in Fig 2, shows the jump in housing from single family homes to the high/mid rises that would follow two blocks further down.
 Before that area, bordering between the single family homes and the rest of the neighborhood, is a preschool and the Green Lake branch of the Seattle Public Library.
-The library branch has its own parking lot, and takes up the block.
+The library branch has its own parking lot and takes up the block.
 Parking lots are more frequent in this northern area, while bus stops are also plentiful.
 This area does not require paid parking, but the areas further south do.
 It was around 5pm, cold, and getting dark.
 The schools were either letting out or closed, many of the gyms full, and the restaurants preparing for dinner.
 Many of the local businesses are centered around services to the residents that live near the area (see Fig 3).
-Going into the area further south, is two more schools, two running stores, a bike store, two gyms, two “bar and grill” places, and many other restaurants.
+Going into the area further south, is two more schools, two running stores, a bike store, two gyms, and several restaurants.

 {% box 4th_and_Woodlawn-min.jpg "Fig 2.
 Corner of 4th and Woodlawn" %}
 {% box Mixed_Housing-min.jpg "Fig 3.
 Green Lake Village, Mixed Commerical + Housing" %}